Michal-Atlas/DawnStorm/dawnstorm.md

 - **First-Aid**: After 10 minutes of tending to wounds, give someone back 2 Stats, up to 4 per day

 #### Noble

+You know how to get your way, you know the ins and outs of your society and you are never out of place amongst the upper-class

+Skills:

+- Savoire-faire
+- High-class speech
+- High-class manners

+Abilities:

+- **Connoseur** - Choose a subject, you are able to talk hours on the matters of said subject, be it weapons, literature or wine.

 #### Squire